SubinJung-CS/DataScience-LearningAnalytics/README.md

 - `01-A.R`: This file is in `munge` directory and includes a preprocessing on dataset.
 - `CSC8631_MOOC_report.Rmd`: This file is located in `reports` directory and have a content of main report.
 - `CSC8631_Reflective Report.pdf`: This file is located in `reports` directory and have a content of reflective report.

-## About
-Learning Analytics is becoming one of the important subjects for Data Science.
-It is often recognised as the measurement of collection, analysis and reporting the data of learners and their surroundings.
-Especially, the main purpose of learning analytics focuses on delivering shared insights and finding efficient method of measuring engagement of learners.

-The massive open online course (MOOC) dataset, called “Cyber Security: Safety At Home, Online, and in Life”, is collected from its online method provider FutureLearn.
-It has been collected by 7 runs of online course and contains the learners’ progress and their profiles.

-The main objectives of this project is understanding who the main client base is and comprehending their needs in order to enabling to provide learners more essential learning materials.
-Examples of related business questions could be “What is the background/job of learners and does it affect to the engagement of course?” and “What is the average time to complete the course for learners and why?”

-Especially, the project uses CRISP-DM to structure the investigation and ProjectTemplate to structure the analysis.
-The details can be found in the report.